thadubsdavid/devops-exercises/README.md

 <details>
 <summary>Explain test-driven development (TDD)</summary><br><b>
 </b></details>
+Test-driven development (TDD) is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 <details>
 <summary>Explain agile software development</summary><br><b>
 </b></details>
+Agile software development refers to software development methodologies centered round the idea of iterative development, where requirements and solutions evolve through collaboration between self-organizing cross-functional teams.
 <details>
 <summary>What do you think about the following sentence?: "implementing or practicing DevOps leads to more secure software"</summary><br><b>
 </b></details>